easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Vampir

-The Vampir software tool provides an easy-to-use framework that enables  developers to quickly display and analyze arbitrary program behavior at any level of detail.
+The Vampir software tool provides an simple-to-use framework that enables  developers to quickly display and analyze arbitrary program behavior at any level of detail.
 The tool suite implements optimized event analysis algorithms and customizable displays that  enable fast and interactive rendering of very complex performance monitoring data.

 *homepage*: <http://www.vampir.eu>